micro/micro/README.md

 # Micro [![License](https://img.shields.io/:license-apache-blue.svg)](https://opensource.org/licenses/Apache-2.0) [![GoDoc](https://godoc.org/github.com/micro/micro?status.svg)](https://godoc.org/github.com/micro/micro) [![Travis CI](https://travis-ci.org/micro/micro.svg?branch=master)](https://travis-ci.org/micro/micro) [![Go Report Card](https://goreportcard.com/badge/micro/micro)](https://goreportcard.com/report/github.com/micro/micro)

 Micro is a toolkit for cloud-native development.
+It helps you build future-proof application platforms and services.

 # Overview

 Micro addresses the key requirements for building cloud-native systems.
 It takes the microservice architecture pattern and transforms it into a set of tools which act as the building blocks for scalable platforms.
-Micro hides the complexity of distributed systems and provides well understood concepts to developers.
+Micro deals with the complexity of distributed systems and provides simple abstractions already understood by developers.

-Micro builds on [go-micro](https://github.com/micro/go-micro), making it a pluggable toolkit.
+Technology is constantly evolving.
+The infrastructure stack is always changing.
+Micro is a pluggable toolkit which addresses these issues.
+Plug in any stack or underlying technology.
+Build future-proof systems using micro.

 ## Features